GoMimiGO/https---github.com-GoMimiGO-Web.Dev.Front.End.C02/README.md

                 Expenses of what is spent to maintain the property.
                 Graph to show a visual of the gains and losses of the property

 Features List:
-1. Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams)
+1. Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams) 1a.
+Conversion of pounds to stone count on Employee Newsletter page (Count.DownF2.HTML)

 2. Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)
+	2a.
+Displays today's date on Employee Newletter page (Count.DownF2.HTML) 2b.
+Count to an event on Employee Newletter page (Count.DownF2.HTML)

-3. Create a form and save the values (on click of Submit button) to an external file 3a.
-You must show us or document where that information is being stored so we can confirm that it’s being saved/persisted
+3. Create a form and save the values (on click of Submit button) to an external file 3.1	You must show us or document where that information is being stored so we can confirm that it’s being saved/persisted

 4. Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)

-5. Visualize data in a graph, chart, or other visual representation of data
+5. Visualize data in a graph, chart, or other visual representation of data 5a.
+Vertical, Horizontal and Pie Graph to give visual interpretation of data on Income and Expenses page (Graphic F5.html)

-Responsive design through the use of media queries, CSS Grid, Flexbox, and/or other similar approaches:
-*	Flexbox query to respond to mobile access to tablet access

 Visually features:
-*	Color scheme – 5465FF, 788BFF, 9BB1FF, BFD7FF, E2FDFF
+•	Color scheme – 5465FF, 788BFF, 9BB1FF, BFD7FF, E2FDFF
-*	Font – Verdana-based sans serif stack: font-family:
+•	Font – Verdana-based sans serif stack: font-family:

 ______________________________________________________________________________
 -- Final Project for Front End Development - Website Development 2nd class -May 2022